How does Bell respect my privacy?

 While the information may be subject to the legal jurisdictions of these countries, the companies that provide us with these services have obligations to protect such information.
 For example, the information is typically provided only after the companies that provide us with these services have agreed to be bound by contracts setting out detailed privacy safeguards..
 Moreover, the information may only be used for the purposes of providing the services in question.

-We do not provide personal information to any party outside of our family of companies except in limited circumstances in which it is necessary for us to do so.
+We do not provide personal information to any party outside of our family of companies except in limited circumstances in which it is necessary for us to do so or if you have otherwise given consent.
 The third parties may we may provide with personal information include:

 - Our agents acting on our behalf, such as a company hired to perform installation work on our behalf.